Mortgage with Late Payments

 Whether it be late payments, defaults or CCJs, we’re here to help you secure a mortgage.

-Your credit reports can often show up items that you would think of as unimportant, or so trivial that you have actually forgotten about.
-Late payments usually fall into this category, as they are often related to items that we regard as a day-to-day part of our lives, and most vital services are rarely withdrawn immediately if a bill is overdue.
+Your credit reports can often show up items that you would think of as unimportant, or so trivial that you have forgotten about them.
+Late payments usually fall into this category as they are often related to items that we regard as a day-to-day part of our lives, and most vital services are rarely withdrawn immediately if a bill is overdue.

-If you are now up-to-date with your mortgage but have previous missed payments showing on your credit record, then your chances of acceptance and the deal you are likely to be offered will hinge on your overall credit rating.
+If you are now up to date with your mortgage, but have previous missed payments showing on your credit record, your chances of acceptance will hinge on your overall credit rating.

-In either case, your best bet would be to get in touch with a specialist advisor and explore your options.
-Just Mortgage Brokers are able to offer free initial no obligation advice.
+In either case, your best bet would be to get in touch with a specialist advisor to explore your options.
+We are able to offer free initial no obligation advice.

 What can I do to improve my chances of approval?